 This weekend, I removed two-month old crochet braids and was taken aback by the length I had gained underneath them.
 I've often heard natural hair gurus say that if you want your hair to grow you need to "leave it alone and give it time".
 Last night as I touched my 100% natural hair, I fully understood the value of that kind of treatment.
 Three years after my transformation, my natural hair has reached the maximum length that I obtained when I was relaxing- all without sodium hydroxide, flat-irons chemical burns.
 The added accomplishment there is that the hair is still growing.
 There are plenty of concoctions for hair growth on the market, but the best word of advice you will ever receive is to leave that hair alone!

 For those of you wondering what my natural hair looked like yesterday.
-It's
+It's possible to grow long natural hair - I am doing so inexpensively.

 Regular Washing and Moisturizing